arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-incubator/datatypes/statet/README.md

 }
 ```

-But if we now `pop` an empty `Stack` it will result in `java.util.NoSuchElementException: List is empty.`.
+But if we now `pop` an empty `Stack`, it will result in `java.util.NoSuchElementException: List is empty.`.

 ```kotlin:ank:fail
 import arrow.core.Tuple2